NAMCOL offers the following Technical, Vocational Education and Training Programmes:

 At least a Grade 10 certificate with 22 points plus an E in English, Mathematics and Science.
 There is no age restriction.

 Prospective candidates will be subject to an objective and transparent selection process.
 Successful applicants will have an equal chance to apply for a study loan from NSFAF.
 After completion of Level 2 external assessment, all trainees that are found competent in level 2 are attached to the industry for job attachment.

 • Namibian Identity document (ID, birth certificate or passport);

 • Certified copies of highest qualification

 • People from marginalised and diasadvantaged groups are encouraged to apply

-Trainees are required to go for job attachments after the successful completion of level 2.
-This is compulsory for every trainee at this level.
+Trainees are required to go for job attachments after successful completion of level 2.
+This is compulsory to every trainee at this level.

 OTHER PROGRAMMES OFFERED ARE:

 2. Assesment preparation for both CEBT and Modular